OpenTermsArchive/contrib-versions/Whatsapp/Terms of Service.md

 1601 Willow Road
 Menlo Park, California 94025
 United States of America

+California Privacy Notice

+California residents can learn more about their privacy rights in our California Privacy Notice.

 WHATSAPP INC., THE EU-U.S. PRIVACY SHIELD AND THE SWISS-U.S. PRIVACY SHIELD